moozzz/cFDAP/README.md

 kinetic parameters from FRAP/FDAP data gathered from living neuronal cells.
-However, the code can be relatively simply adapted to any experiment outline, which, in turn, requires theoretical expressions for FRAP(t)/FDAP(t) signals be hardcoded explicitly (for more details please Igaev et al. (2015) Biophys.
+However, the code can be relatively simply adapted to any experiment outline, which, in turn, requires theoretical expressions for FRAP(t)/FDAP(t) signals be hardcoded explicitly (for more details please read Igaev et al. (2015) Biophys.
 J.
 107: 2567-2578).

 Compilation